mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-introduction.md

 Mimbl is a Web UI authoring library and this guide will help you get started with building Web UI using Mimbl.
 If you are familiar with React, you will find many concepts of Mimbl to be very close to those of React.
 Mimbl builds on the same principles React was built on and then goes further in an attempt to improve in certain areas where React is lacking.

 This guide consists of a number of units each explaining a single concept.
-Each unit is accompanied with a live Web page that demonstrates the concepts discussed in the unit.

 ## Installing Mimbl
 Mimbl is available as an NPM package and you can install it using the following command: